-The planning area (downtown Madera) is generally along SR 145 (Yosemite Avenue) and within the boundaries of Fourth and Sixth Streets (north and south) and H and High Streets (west and east).
+The planning area (Downtown Madera) is generally along SR 145 (Yosemite Avenue) and within the boundaries of Fourth and Sixth Streets (north and south) and H and High Streets (west and east).
 In its function as State Route (SR) 145, the corridor has faced challenges with high vehicular speeds, long pedestrian crossing distances, and insufficient The Historic Madera Courthouse Park along Yosemite Avenue lighting that have created a north/south separation within the city.
 In 2018, to create an opportunity for a re-imagined and energized downtown core, the city began seeking a qualified consultant team to support a proposed multi-modal transportation plan along SR 145 (Yosemite Avenue) as Downtown Main Street.
 The city's primary desire was to address transportation deterioration and inefficiencies along SR 145 through downtown Madera in efforts to improve multi-modal transportation at its key city center.
-The goal was to reduce congestion, vehicles miles traveled by city residents, greenhouse gas emissions, and ultimately make Downtown Madera a more attractive destination to live, work and play while boosting economic development opportunities.
+The City applied and received the Caltrans Sustainable Transportation Planning Grant.
+The purpose behind this documentation is to establish a visionary master plan, a road map, for Yosemite Avenue and the rest of Downtown Madera, based on feedback generated through engagement with stakeholders and the community, and to provide initial guidance for the City of Madera, should they seek funding for the various projects outlined in the master plan.
+The ultimate goal was to reduce congestion, vehicles miles traveled by city residents, greenhouse gas emissions, and ultimately make Downtown Madera a more attractive destination to live, work and play while boosting economic development opportunities.